FuchsiaOS/FuchsiaOS-docs-zh_CN/development/tracing/advanced/recording-a-cpu-performance-trace.md

 - cpu:user - collect data for code running in userspace.

-- cpu:profile_pc - collect pc data associated with each event
+- cpu:pc - collect pc data associated with each event

 This is useful when wanting to know where, for example, cache misses are generally occurring (statistically speaking, depending upon the